codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 In July 2024, I demonstrated this integration pattern at Google I/O Extended Fortaleza, where I built a chatbot using Vertex AI, Firebase, and the Gemini 1.5 model.
 The implementation leveraged the `Function Calling` feature, similar to ChatGPT's API, to enable interaction with external data sources.

-The demo below show it in action.
-A chat that based know when to ask for user's actions like post suggestions (texts are in PT-BR).
+The demo below shows it in action.
+A chat that is based on knowing when to ask for user's actions like post suggestions (texts are in PT-BR).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PvemTFaU53c" title="Keyboard demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>